 What constitutes Salary in Indian Payroll Processing?

-The CTC or cost to the company is the total amount spent by the company on its employees.
+CTC full form is the cost to the company, the total amount spent by the company on its employees.
 It refers to the total salary package of an employee.
 CTC is inclusive of all monthly components such as “Basic Salary” “ Allowances”

 “ Perquisites” Mandatory or retirement contributions.
 CTC is never the take-home salary of an employee.